thomasfire/uiuc-cs416-narrative/plan.md

 In popover can show price to rent ratio in year.
 Highlight major events - covid, protests, other crysises.

-## Scene 3 - More home - interest rates
+## Scene 3 - More hope - interest rates

 Show a linechart of best lending rate for each year - and denote that it is not actual mortgage rate.